eliza2526/A2_iOS_elizabeth_101097106/README.md

 o
 Product Provider <br />
 •
-✔  - Completed -   When the application starts, it should automatically display the first product in database and allow the user to navigate through all the products.<br />
+<span style="color: green"> ✔  - Feature Completed - </span>  When the application starts, it should automatically display the first product in database and allow the user to navigate through all the products.<br />
 •
-✔  - Completed -  User should also be able to search the database for a certain product by product name/product description.<br />
+<span style="color: green"> ✔  - Feature Completed - </span> User should also be able to search the database for a certain product by product name/product description.<br />
 •
-✔  - Completed -  User should be able to add new product to the application.<br />
+<span style="color: green"> ✔  - Feature Completed - </span> User should be able to add new product to the application.<br />
 •
-* Pending - User should be able to see the full list of products.
+<span style="color: yellow">  TableView List Products Pending - </span>  User should be able to see the full list of products.
 On the list, the name and the description of the product should be provided<br />